CASPERg267/students-results-web-application/README.md

 ```
 4. Open your web browser and navigate to http://localhost:21022 to access the application.

+### Note

+ - the excel sheet used in the web application is larger than 25mb, according to this i've [uploaded it separately](https://i.variable-hosting.com/4Pqz.xlsx)
 ## Usage

 - Enter the student's name or seating number in the search field.